whackengine/whack/Repositories/mxmlc/todo/tree/directives.md

 * [ ] Assign ASDoc
 * [ ] Assign location
 * [ ] Report a verify error for non overriden abstract methods
+* [ ] If the base class contains a non-empty constructor, the subclass must define a constructor.
 * [ ] Read the `[Options]` meta-data and apply `Options` classes restrictions
 * [ ] Assign every `[Event]` semantics to the class
 * [ ] Handle the `[Bindable]` meta-data right after variables are declared